640 South State StreetDover, Delaware 19901

 Carpal tunnel release is usually an outpatient procedure, which means that you can go home the same day as the surgery if all goes well.
-There are 2 types of carpal tunnel release surgery.
-The traditional method is the open release, in which the surgeon cuts open the wrist to perform the surgery.
-The newer method is endoscopic carpal tunnel release, in which a tube that contains a camera is inserted through a tiny incision.
-The camera guides the doctor as he or she performs the procedure.
+There are two types of carpal tunnel release surgery.
+The traditional method is the open release, in which the surgeon cuts open the wrist to do the surgery.

 In either case, here is the general sequence of events in a carpal tunnel release surgery:

-Once the surgery is complete, you will be monitored for a short time, and then allowed to go home.
-Only in rare instances or complications is an overnight stay required for a carpal tunnel release surgery.
+Once the surgery is done, you’ll be monitored for a short time, and then allowed to go home.
+Only in rare cases or complications is an overnight stay needed for a carpal tunnel release surgery.

-Your wrist will likely be in a heavy bandage or a splint for about a week.
+Your wrist will likely be in a heavy bandage or a splint for a week or two.
 Doctors usually schedule another appointment to remove the bandage or splint.
 During this time, you may be encouraged to move your fingers to help prevent stiffness.

-After that, most people begin a physical therapy program.
-The physical therapist will provide you with motion exercises to improve the movement of the wrist and hand.
+Once the splint is removed, you will likely begin a physical therapy program.
+The physical therapist will teach you motion exercises to improve the movement of your wrist and hand.
 These exercises will speed healing and strengthen the area.
 You may still need to sometimes use a splint or brace for a month or so after surgery.

 The recovery period can take anywhere from a few days to a few months.
-In the meantime, you may need to adjust job duties or even take time off from your job while you heal.
+In the meantime, you may need to adjust job duties or even take time off from work while you heal.
 Your doctor will talk to you about activity restrictions you should follow after surgery.

-Notify your doctor about any of the following:
+Let your doctor know about any of the following: